chaos-polymtl/lethe/doc/source/examples/incompressible-flow/3d-flow-over-periodic-hills/3d-flow-over-periodic-hills.rst

 Running the Simulation
 ----------------------

 Launching the simulation is as simple as specifying the executable name and the parameter file.
-Assuming that the ``gls_navier_stokes_3d`` executable is within your path, the simulation can be launched by typing:
+Assuming that the ``gls_navier_stokes`` executable is within your path, the simulation can be launched by typing:

 .. code-block:: text

-  gls_navier_stokes_3d periodic-hills.prm
+  gls_navier_stokes periodic-hills.prm

 Lethe will generate a number of files.
 The most important ones have the extension ``.vtu`` that can be read by popular visualization programs such as `Paraview <https://www.paraview.org/>`_.